ErichStyger/MetaClockClock/README.md

 # MetaClockClock
 Project to build a clock with clocks: the Meta Clock Clock!
 The idea is to use many 'clocks' to display information, including showing the time.
 The design is very modular, and it can be customized in many ways:
-- number of clocks (There are builds with 24, 60 or even 120 clocks)
+- number of clocks, There are builds with 24, 60 or even 120 clocks
 - with or without RGB LEDs

-Please check out as well the Wiki pages.
+Please check out as well the https://github.com/ErichStyger/MetaClockClock/wiki pages.

 For more information about this project, see the following articles:
 - [“60 Billion Lights”: 2400 RGB LEDs and 120 Stepper Motors hiding behind Canvas Art](https://mcuoneclipse.com/2020/05/24/60-billion-lights-2400-rgb-leds-and-120-stepper-motors-hiding-behind-canvas-art/)